11th grade reading list for students aged 16-17

 American Pastoral by Philip Roth

 Set in America in the late 1960s and early 1970s this novel encompasses the social and political upheavals of that era.
 A vivid depiction of the disintegration of ‘The American Dream’.
-A Pulitzer prize winner.
+A Pulitzer Prize winner.

 American Pastoral by Philip Roth